Wedding ring styles – categorised

 It was Prince William’s and Kate’s one year anniversary this weekend and naturally I was thinking about their amazing wedding ceremony, Kate’s gorgeous engagement ring and of course the Clogau gold wedding band.
-There are so many styles of wedding rings so I thought I will try to categorize them just to make a bit of sense it all.
+There are so many wedding rings styles I thought I will categorize them just to make a bit of sense to it all.

 This is a plain ring which can have different shapes.
 The most common ones are: